 In February 2016, CSWE granted initial Accreditation of the Social Work Program at LBC, the culmination of a 3 year-long process seeking accreditation.
 This process engaged faculty, staff, students, the community and CSWE in the process of ensuring the educational programming in the Social Work Program meets national standards.
 The Educational Policy and Accreditation Standards (EPAS) sets the framework for excellence in BSW and MSW education.
 All curriculum and field education requirements have been approved by CSWE in such a way as to ensure competency in the student.
 The Program mission, goals, objectives, benchmarks, and measurements have been transparently provided to all constituents.
-View the Current Program Assessment Outcomes.

 Assessment of competencies and outcome measurements are measured on an annual basis.
 The Program must ensure that it is meeting certain benchmarks as well as students are meeting required competencies.
-Click here to view the most recent assessment data.

 These are goals and objectives that have been identified specific to the Social Work Program.
 Click to expand each goal to see its program objective.